The translation of this document is outdated.

 Vēstnesis.

-duty to submit, within seven days from receipt of a request from
+seven days from receipt of a request from the Minister for

-Development, a written explanation regarding the reasons for the
+explanation regarding the reasons for the violations of the

-violations of the Constitution, laws and Cabinet regulations that
+Constitution, laws and Cabinet regulations that have been

-have been permitted to occur, or for the failure to execute a
+permitted to occur, or for the failure to execute a court

-court judgment.
-Failure to submit an explanation within the
+judgment.
+Failure to submit an explanation within the specified

-specified term shall be considered as refusal to submit an
+term shall be considered as refusal to submit an explanation.

-council has not utilised these rights, the chairperson, after
+chairperson has not exercised these rights, the chairperson,

-expiry of the two-week term, shall be considered dismissed.
-If
+after expiry of the term of 30 days, shall be considered

-the court rejects the submission of the chairperson of the city
+dismissed.
+If the court rejects the submission of the council

 If the order of the Minister for Environmental Protection and

-for the time period that the chairperson was relieved from the
+chairperson for the time period that the chairperson was relieved

 [8 June 1995; 30 October 1997; 13 November 1997; 21